react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 - It will **not build from source**, it will be configured to use a packaged version of React Native (via local repositories such as Verdaccio, Maven Local, etc.)
 - It will **not contain examples**, but just a landing page, making it easier to start and work with.
-- Can be used as a **reproducer to verify bugs against main**. i.e. users can easily git clone the `react-native` repo and use the HelloWorld App to reproduce bugs.
+- Can be used as a **reproducer to verify bugs against main**. i.e. developers can easily git clone the `react-native` repo and use the HelloWorld App to reproduce bugs.
   - This is similar to the internal **Playground app** that Meta has to offer reproducers.
 - It can be used by the release crew to **test blank apps** with newer React Native releases.

 For reproducers using numbered versions of React Native, we can either:

-- Ask users to git clone react-native, checkout the release branch, and update the HelloWorld app (potentially impractical and hard for everyday users).
+- Ask developers to git clone react-native, checkout the release branch, and update the HelloWorld app (potentially impractical and hard for everyday users).
 - Adapt the [reproducer-react-native](https://github.com/react-native-community/reproducer-react-native) GitHub repo to use the HelloWorld App from a given branch/version.

-Moreover, the HelloWorld app can be used by framework authors and advanced users as a reference for React Native integrations (point _2.d_ of External Use Cases)
+Moreover, the HelloWorld app can be used by framework authors and advanced developers as a reference for React Native integrations (point _2.d_ of External Use Cases)

 - It intentionally **won’t** be possible to scaffold new apps from it.
-Users will have to manually copy the files, making it impractical for everyday use.
+Developers will have to manually copy the files, making it impractical for everyday use.

 #### External Use cases

-As mentioned above, we want to keep on supporting existing users that are currently using the React Native template.
+As mentioned above, we want to keep on supporting existing developers that are currently using the React Native template.

-We won’t be removing the template, as users are relying on it via tools such as the [upgrade helper](https://react-native-community.github.io/upgrade-helper/), which are part of their normal workflow.
+We won’t be removing the template, as developers are relying on it via tools such as the [upgrade helper](https://react-native-community.github.io/upgrade-helper/), which are part of their normal workflow.
 Removing/deprecating those tools without a proper replacement is **unacceptable**.

-Those users can either migrate to an existing React Native Framework or keep on using the template, as described below:
+Those developers can either migrate to an existing React Native Framework or keep on using the template, as described below:

-##### Users that intend to migrate to an existing React Native Framework
+##### Developers that intend to migrate to an existing React Native Framework

-Those users have no practical blockers to use a React Native Framework, they simply haven’t had the time or don’t feel that those Frameworks are ready for their use case yet.
+Those developers have no practical blockers to use a React Native Framework, they simply haven’t had the time or don’t feel that those Frameworks are ready for their use case yet.

-For those users we will:
+For those developers we will:

 - Update the guidance on the website mentioning to use a React Native Framework
-- Update the community CLI and other user tools to mention the new recommendation around React Native Frameworks.
+- Update the community CLI and other developers tools to mention the new recommendation around React Native Frameworks.
 - Work with existing React Native Framework to identify use cases that are not properly covered by their Framework yet
 - Work with existing React Native Framework to provide a viable migration path from the template.

-##### Users that can’t migrate to an existing React Native Framework because it doesn’t satisfy their requirements
+##### Developers that can’t migrate to an existing React Native Framework because it doesn’t satisfy their requirements

-We do have several users who can’t use a Framework yet, due to specific constraints.
+We do have several developers who can’t use a Framework yet, due to specific constraints.

 One of the partners that we had conversation with, is developing React Native apps inside a monorepo with multiple native apps (a mixture of RN-only and mixed native apps), as well as multiple React web applications.
 They built their own bespoke Framework, but still rely on the template & upgrade helper as a reference.

-For those users we will:
+For those developers we will:

 - Move the current template **outside** of the `react-native` package:
   - Specifically move it to `@react-native-community/template` and kept on being **maintained by the community and the React Native team**.
-    - This is the least disruptive change for users, as it will keep on being easily accessible but it will be clearer that is a community owned component, and not part of the core of react-native
+    - This is the least disruptive change for developers, as it will keep on being easily accessible but it will be clearer that is a community owned component, and not part of the core of react-native
     - Moreover, the template will be closer to where the community CLI lives today (`@react-native-community/cli`)
-  - We (Meta & the community) want to keep on **maintaining** the template and make sure that users that can’t migrate to a framework, still have a viable alternative.
+  - We (Meta & the community) want to keep on **maintaining** the template and make sure that developers that can’t migrate to a framework, still have a viable alternative.
   - We don’t foresee the template to change drastically in the future.
 Only **minimal changes** will be allowed to the template, to reduce the upgrade pain between versions.
   - Similarly, we’ll aim at **reducing the breaking changes** as much as possible.
 - Update all the various community tools to refer to the new template location (e.g. the Upgrade Helper)